spec45as/django-project-template/project_template/README.rst

     - Creates virtualenv directory, called `env`
     - Installs requirements into this virtual environment
-    - Generates secret key for django
+    - Generates secret key for Django
     - Installs nodejs and it's modules by default.
 You may override this behaviour by passing :nonode to bootstrap command::